WICG/turtledove/FLEDGE_browser_bidding_and_auction_API.md

 </pre>
 Note that `adAuctionHeaders` only works with HTTPS requests.

 Response blobs can also be retrieved using an `iframe` navigation by specifying the `adAuctionHeaders` attribute on the iframe element.
-As with the Fetch, this navigation is initiated with a flag to prepare the browser to look for `Ad-Auction-Result` HTTP response headers:
+As with the Fetch flag, the `adAuctionHeaders` iframe attribute prepares the browser to look for `Ad-Auction-Result` HTTP response headers:
 ```html
 <iframe src="..." adAuctionHeaders></iframe>
 ```